mosaik.util — Utility classes and functions

 Parameters:

-• show_plot – whether to open a window to show the plot
+• show_plot (bool) – whether to open a window to show the plot

 • plot_per_simulator (bool) – whether to create a separated plot per simulator.
 This is especially useful if the step sizes of the simulators are very different.